 Additional Important Announcements

-Food Delivery/Bus Routes: We are providing breakfast and lunch each Monday, Wednesday, and Friday to our students during the mandatory shutdown (March 16-April 3).
-Our food service staff will prepare meals that will be delivered by bus to designated bus stops each weekday from 10:00 to 11:00am (see attached schedule).
+Food Distribution: We are providing breakfast and lunch Tuesdays and Thursdays to our students during the mandatory shutdown.
+Families may pick up food from 10:30-11:30 am at the following sites: Center Line High School, Crothers Elementary, Peck Elementary, Roose Elementary with a pick up at Transportation & Maintenance and parking lot by Rising Stars Academy (previously Miller Elementary).
 An adult or older sibling may take food for the entire family of enrolled students in the district.
-School of choice students may go to any of the stops listed to pick up meals for that day.
+School of choice students may go to any of the buildings listed to pick up meals for that day.

-Enrichment Activities: We have provided a list of enrichment activities below for students to complete during this three week time frame.
+Enrichment Activities: We have provided a list of enrichment activities below for students to complete during this shutdown.
 These activities will allow students to explore a wide variety of topics such as nature, cooking, reading, etc. Students are encouraged to share their experiences on social media (Facebook or Twitter) with the hashtag #Wolfe #LoveCLPS @SchoolWolfe.
 Additionally, journaling of their experiences is highly encouraged – journals can be requested at 586-510-2300 option 3 or Roperj@clps.org.
-When we return in mid-April, students who have participated in the journaling process or have used the hashtags will be entered to win one of many prizes!
+Students who have participated in the journaling process or have used the hashtags will be entered to win one of many prizes!

 - Make a vision board for the next five years. - Create a homemade gift for a friend or family member. - Declutter your room/personal space. - Practice mediation and/or mindfulness. - Start a gratitude journal. - Complete an arts and crafts project. - Write letters of love or thanks to a friend or family member. - Research something you have always wondered about. - Try adult coloring. - Upcycle something. - Write a letter of advice to a middle school student that will be delivered. - Watch a TED talk on an area related to one of your interests. - Draw an apple using a different style or artist medium each day for a week. - Organize an area of your house and donate items to those in need. - Watch a documentary. - Discover an educational app. - Learn to say a favorite phrase or quote in seven different languages. - Create a list of “Things to be Happy About” and add to it each day. - Write a poem or story. - Learn how to change a tire. - Read a book to a younger sibling or family member. - Go for a walk outside and identify all of the nature around you. - Participate in a virtual yoga or exercise class. - Find an online certification you can earn/obtain. - Learn how to knit or sew. - Learn a new chore to help a relative out. - Volunteer your time to help a neighbor with outdoor yard cleanup. - Spend a minimum of 30 minutes outside doing physical activity. - Read a novel or autobiography. - Cook a meal following a recipe. - Go online on a virtual field trip to a museum or zoo. - Explore one of the following Driving Questions and answer it according to your research.